FlyBase/alliance-linkml-flybase/README.md

 ## Overview
 FlyBase in-house scripts export FlyBase data in Alliance LinkML-compliant JSON format.
+These scripts are in the `/src/` directory; there is one script per Alliance export data class.
+- Note that the correspondence of FlyBase-to-Alliance data classes may not be one-to-one.
+- An Alliance data class may represent a merging of many FlyBase data classes: e.g., Alliance AGM includes FlyBase genotype and strain.
+Classes and functions that are shared across data class-specific scripts are kept in `/src/utils.py`.
 Files are uploaded to the Alliance persistent store.

 ## CodeManagement